 The CHECK macro synchronizes a request initiated by a macro in the asynchronous form.
 In asynchronous processing, VSAM gives control back to your program before completion of the request.
-You use CHECK to suspend processing until the request has been completed.
-You use the ENDREQ macro to terminate a request that is not required to be completed.
+You use CHECK to suspend processing, if necessary, until the request has been completed and to schedule any routines to handle unusual conditions.
+You use the ENDREQ macro to terminate a request that is not required to be completed or to free VSAM from keeping track of a position in a data set.